gravitational/teleport/rfd/0178-github-proxy.md

 Here are two additional alternatives that provides extra validations on the GitHub username that a Teleport user owns.

+(Note: the RFD has been updated to use Alternative 2).

 ##### Alternative 1: GitHub username by GitHub GraphQL API